patfinder/skills-github-pages/index.md

-[My dev blog](https://dev.to/patfinder) - My thoughts and experiences on dev.
+[My dev blog](https://dev.to/patfinder) - My reflections and insights on the journey of software development.

 [My bitbucket repos](https://bitbucket.org/patfinder/) - Listing some projects I developed.